 Prof Ashley Deeks

-Ashley Deeks is a Professor at the University of Virginia Law School.
-She joined the Law School in 2012 as an associate professor of law after two years as an academic fellow at Columbia Law School.
-From 2021-2022 she took leave from the Law School to serve as White House associate counsel, special assistant to the President, and deputy legal adviser to the National Security Council.
-Her primary research and teaching interests are in the areas of international law, national security, intelligence, and the laws of war.
-She has written articles on the use of force, executive power, secret treaties, the intersection of national security and international law, new technologies, and the laws of armed conflict.
+Ashley Deeks is the Class of 1948 Professor of Scholarly Research in Law at the University of Virginia School of Law.
+Professor Deeks joined the University of Virginia School of Law in 2012 as an associate professor of law after two years as an academic fellow at Columbia Law School.
+Her primary research and teaching interests are in the areas of international law, national security, intelligence and the laws of war.
+She has written articles on the use of force, executive power, secret treaties, the intersection of national security and international law, and the laws of armed conflict.
 She is a member of the State Department's Advisory Committee on International Law and the American Law Institute, and she serves as a contributing editor to the Lawfare blog.
-She is a senior fellow at the Lieber Institute for Law and Land Warfare, and a faculty senior fellow at the Miller Center.
-In 2021, she received ALI’s Early Career Scholar Medal.
+Professor Deeks also recently served as White House associate counsel and deputy legal adviser to the National Security Council while on leave from the Law School.
+She is a faculty senior fellow at the Miller Center.

 Articles of War Posts